odoo/documentation/content/developer/howtos/rdtraining/K_dashboard.rst

 Extra Tips
 ----------
-**Tip 1** A common mistake in SQL views is to not take into account the duplication of certain data due to table JOINs.
-For example, in our **Goal** we have a pie chart of the offers' property types.
+**Tip 1** A common mistake in SQL views is not considering the duplication of certain data due to table JOINs.
+For example, in our **Goal**, we have a pie chart of the offers' property types.
 We may be tempted to add a similar pie chart with a domain to only include canceled properties, so we think we are only counting the number of canceled properties by property type.
-In reality we are still looking at all the offers per property so any property with more than 1 offer will be counted per offer.
-This example is easily double checked by clicking on the pie chart to see its list view:
+In reality, we are still looking at all the offers per property, so any property with more than 1 offer will be counted per offer.
+This example is easily double-checked by clicking on the pie chart to see its list view:

     .. image:: K_dashboard/report_list_detail.png